MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

   az version --query \"azure-cli\"
   ```

-  For more example comparisons between Bash, PowerShell, and Cmd, see [Query Azure CLI command output](./query-azure-cli.md)
+  For more `--query` example comparisons between Bash, PowerShell, and Cmd, see [Query Azure CLI command output](./use-azure-cli-successfully-query.md)

   ---

 * The best way to troubleshoot a quoting issue is to run the command with the `--debug` flag.
 This flag reveals the actual arguments received by the Azure CLI in [Python's syntax](https://docs.python.org/3/tutorial/introduction.html#strings).
+For more information on debugging Azure CLI commands, see the [Troubleshooting Azure CLI](./use-azure-cli-successfully-troubleshooting.md#the---debug-parameter)

   ```azurecli
   # Correct